Pregnant Dominican teen at center of abortion debate dies

-- Doctors say the treatment would violate the country's abortion ban
+- They were afraid it would violate the country's abortion ban

 Fights over abortion rights

-At the time the treatment started, Rosa Hernandez, the girl's mother, said she tried to convince doctors and the Dominican government to make an exception so that her daughter's life could be saved.
+At the time that treatment started, Rosa Hernandez, the girl's mother, said she had been trying to convince doctors and the Dominican government to make an exception so that her daughter's life could be saved.

 "My daughter's life is first.
 I know that (abortion) is a sin and that it goes against the law ... but my daughter's health is first," Hernandez said.